TritonDataCenter/rfd/rfd/0154/README.md

 > | image | String | The image UUID used when provisioning the root disk |
 > | disks | Array[Object] | (v9.x.y+) One disk object per disk in the VM.
 See `GetMachineDisks` for details. |

-Suppose the example input above is used with this package:
+Suppose the example input above is used with this package for the boot disk:

 ```json
 {